• Skip to primary navigation

 You may find recipes for cake au yogurt or cake de yogurt, which means French yogurt cake: they just mix up English words and French "au" or "de."

 Interestingly, this cake has different spellings depending on the country.
-In the United Kingdom, it is spelled as yoghurt cake, while in the United States, the spelling is yogurt cake.
+In the United Kingdom, it is spelled yogurt cake, while in the United States, it is spelled yogurt cake.
 When I lived in Canada, I spelled it as yogourt cake.

 Ingredients